 Still close by and worth fitting into your day are the towns of Truckee and Auburn.
 These towns are more pieces to the quilt which make up the Gold Rush Part of California’s History.

-Another way to enjoy the Nevada City area of California is a walk or hike on Independence Trail.
+Another way to enjoy this area of California is a walk or hike on Independence Trail.
 Much of this walk is wheelchair accessible and the vegetation along the South Yuba River is gorgeous.

 Whether you choose Nevada City as your only destination for the day or part of a tour of the area, you will surely enjoy this part of California’s history.